AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 now I can hear some you may say: "Why should I do this when I already know the answer is right there?", and you are right.
 I am just writing this to demonstrate how TDD can work, but doesn't mean that it should be enforced.

-so continue, we can see that, easily, when we run the test, it definitely fails.

-now we are in next stage, let's make this suceed in the easiest way!
+Now When we run the test, it will fail.
+After seeing it fail, we will then make it succeed in the most simplest way!

 ```csharp
 public static string RandChoose( List<(int weight, string itemName)> lootTable )